simonehagey/orbdot/docs/source/models.rst

     \left(\frac{1}{\sqrt{1-b^2} \sqrt{a_R^2 \varrho_c^2-1}}\right) \left (-2 \arcsin \left(\frac{\sqrt{1-b^2}}
     {a_R \varrho_c \sin i}\right)\right)

-where :math:`\frac{dT}{d \omega}` is the change in the transit duration with changing argument of pericenter and :math:`b` is the impact parameter.
+where :math:`\frac{dT}{d \omega}` is the change in the transit duration with changing argument of pericenter, and :math:`b` is the impact parameter.
 The change in the transit duration per epoch may be expressed as:

 .. math::
     \frac{dT}{dE} = \frac{dT}{d\omega}\frac{d\omega}{dE}